-We look at each of these individually on the following pages.
+We look at each of these individually below.

 Tax-Free Lump Sum Entitlement

 This is referred to as a 'Pension Commencement Lump Sum' and is normally set at 25% of the fund value, subject to a maximum, which was originally created by the Lifetime Allowance (LTA) and now subject to the Lump Sum Allowance (LSA), which we look at later.